Helmets of Discontinued American College Teams

 Boston U. apparently used many different helmet designs through the years.
 I believe there were several different ones featuring white "BU" logos worn on red helmet shells, but I have received little specific information about these, and the dates of use are particularly uncertain.
 The Terriers were in the Atlantic 10 Conference when they played their last season in 1997.

-*1 As a protest against the university's decision to disband the football program, the team chose to drop the numerals from the helmets for its last two games in 1997.
+*1 As a protest against the university's decision to disband the football program, the team elected to drop the uniform numerals from the helmets for the last two games in 1997.

 |1970||1971||1972 - 1974|

 |1975 - 1976||1977||1978 - 1979|

 The Cal State-Fullerton football team existed from 1970 through 1992; it was a member of the Big West Conference during its last few years of existence.

 Below are the best photographs of the "missing" helmets that I have yet received - I do not yet have any color photographs of these (except 1978-1979) but I think the helmet shells were almost certainly dark blue in each case.
 It appears to me that the oval-shape on the 1971 helmet contained an "F" but I have received a conflicting description which stated that it contained the text "Cal State Fullerton".

 (No information yet for 1972 - 1974, and 1977).